bejjup/gvsu-cis350/docs/Proposal.md

 # Anticipated Problems

-(Describe any problems you foresee that you will need to overcome)

 A majority of the group is unfamiliar with React as a coding language.
 So there will be a learning curve, definitely leading to a lot of the issues we may face in that first two weeks (Questionaire phase)